egghead2630/Image_classification/README.md

     <path_to_data> is the same as train part

     In the <path_to_model> you shall indicate the path to the directory that contains following files:
             1. All of the 10 models from best_model0 to best_model9

+    To get the 10 models, go to the models/ directory in main branch

     After running, an answer.txt would be generated and stored locally.